 Seabourn Cruise Line - Final Grade: "D"

 Seabourn Cruise Line was founded in 1986.
-Headquartered in Washington State, Seabourn describes itself as a luxury cruise line that operates five cruise ships worldwide.
+Headquartered in Washington State, Seabourn describes itself as a luxury cruise line that operates four cruise ships worldwide.
 Seabourn is a subsidiary of Carnival Corp., which controls almost 50 percent of the worldwide cruise ship market.
-The Seabourn fleet consists of smaller ships with carrying capacities between 370 and 780 passengers and crew, but in 2015 the line sold its two smallest ships to Windstar Cruises and began building the Seabourn Encore.
+The Seabourn fleet consisted of smaller ships with carrying capacities between 370 and 780 passengers and crew, but in 2015 the line sold its two smallest ships to Windstar Cruises and began building the Seabourn Encore.
 The Seabourn Encore will have a larger capacity of 1,054 passengers and crew and launches in December 2016.

 Seabourn Cruise Line - Cruise Ship Fleet

 |Ship Name||Total Persons on Board||Destinations||Sewage Treatment||Air Pollution Reduction||Water Quality Compliance||Final Ship Grade|

 |Odyssey||780||Mediterranean, Africa, Caribbean, Central America, Mexico, South America, U.S. East Coast, U.S. West Coast||A||F||N/A||C-|

 |Quest||780||Antarctic, Caribbean, Europe, Mediterranean, South America, U.S. East Coast, Arctic, Canada||A||F||N/A||C-|